Assassination of Kim Jong-nam: North Korean–Malaysian dispute

 On 28 February, the North Korean government dispatched a high level delegation to Malaysia.
-North Korea said the claim that VX nerve agent was used to kill one of its citizens was "absurd" and lacked scientific basis, portraying it as an allegation jointly made by the United States and South Korea to tarnish its image, adding that the death was caused by a "heart attack" as Kim Jong-nam has a record of heart disease.
+North Korea said the claim that VX nerve agent was used to kill one of its citizens was "absurd" and lacked scientific basis, portraying it as an allegation jointly made by the United States and South Korea to tarnish its image, adding that the death was caused by a "heart attack" as Kim Jong-nam had a record of heart disease.
 The North Koreans stressed that if it was indeed caused by the chemical, it should be proven by the Organisation for the Prohibition of Chemical Weapons.
 Malaysian police immediately rejected the North Korean claims.
-However, in a statement released by the Malaysian Foreign Ministry, the country said it was already co-operating with OPCW.
+In a statement released by the Malaysian Foreign Ministry, the country said it was already co-operating with OPCW.

 Malaysia announced that from 6 March they would cancel visa-free entry for North Koreans, citing "security issues".
 On 4 March, the North Korean ambassador Kang Chol was declared persona non grata and asked to leave within 48 hours with a similar move having been imposed by North Korea towards the Malaysian ambassador.
 The North Korean authorities also reacted on 7 March by barring all Malaysian citizens in North Korea from leaving.
 Malaysian authorities imposed reciprocal measures, prohibiting North Korean citizens from leaving Malaysia.

-On 30 March, former-Malaysian Prime Minister Najib Razak said that all Malaysians in North Korea as well as North Koreans in Malaysia would be allowed to return to their home countries after the receipt of a letter from Kim's family requesting his remains be returned to North Korea.
+On 30 March, Malaysian Prime Minister Najib Razak said that all Malaysians in North Korea as well as North Koreans in Malaysia would be allowed to return to their home countries after the receipt of a letter from Kim's family requesting his remains be returned to North Korea.